Ireland Yearly Meeting will be held on 9 – 12 April 2026 at the Dominican Retreat Centre in Tallaght, Dublin.

 Public Lecture

 You are automatically registered for the Public Lecture if you are registered for IYM 2026.
-If you are not attending IYM 2026 and wish to attend the Public Lecture, you can register for the Public Lecture at this link.
+If you are not attending IYM 2026, you can register for the Public Lecture at this registration link.

 Brian Maguire was born in Bray, and studied at the National College of Art in Dublin during 1969 – 1974.
 Brian works from studios in Dublin and has been exhibited widely internationally.